cyberrangecz/docs/docs/operation-guide/sandboxes/sandbox-provisioning.md

 * **routers**: the group containing all the routers defined in [Topology definition](../sandbox-topology/topology-definition#routers).
 * **hosts**: the group containing all the hosts defined in [Topology definition](../sandbox-topology/topology-definition#hosts).

-You can specify additional Ansible host groups in [Topology definition](../sandbox-topology/topology-definition#groups) and then use them in a `playbook.yml` file of the [User Ansible](#user-ansible).
+You can specify additional Ansible host groups in [Topology definition](../sandbox-topology/topology-definition#groups) and then use them in a `playbook.yml` file of the Sandbox Provisioning.

 ### Ansible Special Variables